dynatrace-oss-contrib/opentelemetry-specification/specification/sdk-tracing.md

 `reportIntervalMillis`, the current export should be skipped.

-For languages that support the concept of weak references it is recommended to only use these for keeping references to un-ended spans in the processor.
+For languages that support the concept of weak references it is recommended to only use these for keeping references to unfinished spans in the processor.
 Otherwise, it would accumulate references to spans abandoned by the user without ending them and therefore potentially leak memory.
 If weak references are not supported or suitable to be used, the timeout parameter `spanDurationTimeoutMillis` should be added for this processor.
-Un-ended spans which were first provided to the processor longer than this timeout ago are dropped from the list of watched spans and therefore updates will no longer be reported for them.
+Unfinished spans which were first provided to the processor longer than this timeout ago are dropped from the list of watched spans and therefore updates will no longer be reported for them.
 This timeout, however, should only apply to this processor and MUST NOT affect spans